 Festival of Archaeology

-Dig into history this summer as we join in with the annual Festival of Archaeology with family activities, expert talks and fascinating local discoveries.
+Dig into history this annual Festival of Archaeology with family activities, expert talks and fascinating local discoveries.

 Excavate in our big dig pit, follow our archaeology passport trail through the museum, test their knowledge with our ‘archaeology or palaeontology?’ quiz, and get creative with pottery drawing.
 Every activity completed earns a sticker – it’s archaeology made fun.